sodakjoe/dim-wish-list-sources/README.md

 If you're a regular user, [voltron.txt is the default list that DIM loads for you](https://raw.githubusercontent.com/48klocs/dim-wish-list-sources/master/voltron.txt) and [choosy_voltron.txt is voltron with some opinionated trash rolls added in](https://raw.githubusercontent.com/48klocs/dim-wish-list-sources/master/choosy_voltron.txt).

 The voltron(s) contain an extra bunch of rolls, c/o u/-seudonym- and u/zman2100 - [find those at the ShardItKeepIt community rolls repo](https://github.com/ThisIsMyPseudonym/sharditkeepit).

+# Unique to this Fork

+This fork includes a `cv_no_yeezy` file that removes all contributions from YeezyGT in the choosy_voltron.txt